The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 Wood, Gas or Electric?
 First, other than a Smoke Sauna, there is no difference in the sauna experience between wood and electric (assuming the sauna has been built properly).
 A good sauna is heated by the stones and the stones …don’t really care how they are heated.
 Someone who is blindfolded will not be able to tell the difference in the two.
 The heat, steam and löyly are the same.

 Some people in Finland think it’s funny when Americans with too low of benches and poor ventilation in their sauna say that wood is somehow better.
-They say that these Americans need to get the log out of their eye before criticizing the speck in others.
+They say that these Americans need to get the sauna log out of their eye before criticizing the speck in others.

 Wood is more traditional and more romantic.
 Wood fires are enjoyable to see, hear and smell (for many people).
 Even the routine of preparing the fire has benefits and for many of us is quite enjoyable, relaxing and a great way to prepare for a good day of sauna – it’s foreplay for sauna.
 A wood sauna causes you to slow down a bit and be intentional about your sauna.
 I would argue that there are likely health benefits to a wood fire in that it can be calming.
 Wood is the choice for off-grid saunas though improved solar technology is making off-grid electric heated saunas a viable alternative.

 Drawbacks to wood are that it is not as convenient, uses natural resources (trees) and is a direct source of air pollution.
-There is also the issue of impact on neighbors – the smoke from a wood stove is fine in a rural area but could be quite inconsiderate in a more urban or suburban area.
+There is also the issue of impact on neighbors – the smoke from a wood heater is fine in a rural area but could be quite inconsiderate in a more urban or suburban area.

 Electric is more convenient, especially with a phone app that allows you to begin preheating before you arrive home.
 Electric can maintain more even temps than wood.
 How the environmental impacts of wood vs electric compare is a much longer discussion and may depend on how the electricity is generated.
 From a cost standpoint, a well designed 8x8x8.5’ sauna will use about 8kWh to heat and then about 4kWh to maintain temp during use.
 So at $0.15/kWh will cost $1.20 to heat up and then about 0.60 per hour so for 2 hrs of use about $2.40.